priidukull/dragons-of-mugloar/README.md

 ##### The fifth (unit-)test - winEncounterTwoTest()
 Randomly picked a Knight and will now create a unittest where the goal is to defeat that Knight.

+After solving this test, the acceptance test scored 6 wins of 10.
+Therefore it became necessary to run the acceptance test for more than 10 Encounters.
+Will try 100.

+Increased the number of Encounters to 100 and the result was 64 wins out of 36.

+##### The sixth (unit-)test - winEncounterThreeTest()
+Randomly picked another Knight which used to defeat the Dragon which my algoritm chose, made a unit test for fighting against that Knight, made the unit test pass.

+After making that test green, Dragons won 88 Encounters out of 100.